 Selecting the right subjects for senior cycle, and the level at which to take them, is a critical task faced by 60,000 second-level students every year.
-Making the wrong choice at this stage can have unintended consequences in two years’ time - certain paths into college may be blocked by not having the particular subjects required for entry to a chosen course.
+Before embarking on the Leaving Cert. programme students must consider their future educational goals as decisions they make now can have consequences for future college applications.

 Video: Studying STEM subjects in school and college and their importance for Irish industry.

 Factors to Consider When Choosing Your Leaving Cert Subjects